 The study results were mixed.
 Compared to those on the waitlist, “individuals with a service dog exhibited significantly better psychosocial health including higher social, emotional, and work/school functioning.”

 But, “there was no significant effect of having a service dog on anger, companionship, or sleep disturbance.”

 The authors did not find the presence of a pet to be a factor.
 In fact, there were more pets in the control group than the treatment group (65% vs. 45%, respectively).

-Editor’s question: Have you found a service dog helpful for Lyme disease?
+Editor’s question: Some Lyme disease patients in my practice have reported the benefits of having a service dog.
+Have you found a service dog helpful for Lyme disease?